juju/docs/src/en/help-azure.md

 ![bootstrap machine 0 in Azure portal](media/azure_portal-machine_0.png)

+!!!
+Note: By default new Azure accounts are limited to 10 cores.
+You may need to file a support ticket with Azure to raise this limit for your account if you are deploying many or large applications.

 ## Compatibility with older versions of Juju

 Juju 2.x support for Azure is backwards compatible with older versions of Juju